David Pearson (racing driver): 1970s

 The 1970 season started with Pearson competing part-time, as he would for the rest of his career.
-Pearson led the Daytona 500 under caution with 13 laps remaining and changed only his right side tires in a two-tire pit stop.
+Pearson led the Daytona 500 under caution with thirteen laps remaining and changed only his right side tires in a two-tire pit stop.
 Pete Hamilton did a four-tire stop and passed Pearson after the restart for the victory.
-In 19 starts, he won a single race (Darlington) and earned two pole positions (Bristol, Darlington) to finish 23rd in points.
+In nineteen starts, he won a single race (Darlington) and earned two pole positions (Bristol, Darlington) to finish 23rd in points.

 R. J. Reynolds began sponsoring NASCAR in 1971 and the Grand National series was retitled the Winston Cup Series.
 Holman Moody and Pearson split near the middle of the season after Pearson refused to take a 10% pay cut.
 He won two races before the split (Daytona Twin 125 and Bristol) and four-second-place finishes.
 Pearson finished the season by competing in seven races for Ray Nichels.
 He recorded one top-ten finish (eighth at the July Daytona race), but suffered mechanical problems in all of the other races.
 For the season he finished 51st in points after competing in 17 races with nine top-tens and eight top-fives.

 At R. J. Reynolds' request, NASCAR began cutting down on the number of races in 1972 season by eliminating midweek races.
-It also dropped 13 short tracks and had a 31-race schedule.
+It also dropped thirteen short tracks and had a 31-race schedule.
 Pearson began racing for the Wood Brothers that season.
-He raced in 17 of the events and had six wins, which earned him a 20th-place finish in the season points.
+He raced in seventeen of the events and had six wins, which earned him a twentieth place finish in the season points.
 Pearson was racing against Bobby Isaac and Buddy Baker at the end of the Winston 500 at Talladega Superspeedway when Jimmy Crawford spun into Isaac; Pearson won the race.
 He won later that season at the Firecracker 400, a race that he would win three straight times.

 While Pearson only started in 18 (of 28) races during 1973, he was named the NASCAR driver of the Year after finishing eighth in points.
-He won 11 of those 18 races in the Wood Brothers Mercury.
+He won eleven of those eighteen races in the Wood Brothers Mercury.
 His 61% win percentage is the highest in NASCAR history.
 He had wins at North Carolina Motor Speedway (Rockingham), Atlanta, Darlington, Martinsville, Talladega, Dover, Michigan, second Daytona race, second Atlanta race, second Dover race, and the second Rockingham race.
 The remaining seven races contained four Did Not Finishes (DNFs), two-second-place finishes and one third place.
 At the first Rockingham event, Pearson led 499 of 500 miles, giving up the lead only for a pit stop.
 He won eight pole positions with a 3.4 average starting position.